udeope/price_alert_pro_ovf241/README.md

 ## HTTP API

 User-defined HTTP routes are defined in the [`convex/router.ts`](./convex/router.ts) file.
 We split these routes into a separate file from [`convex/http.ts`](./convex/http.ts) to allow us to prevent the LLM from modifying the authentication routes.
+You can add your custom API endpoints in the router file.